Global stability of fluid flows despite transient growth of energy

 Verifying that a polynomial is nonnegative is computationally intractable (NP-hard) in general \cite{Murty1987}.
 A tractable sufficient condition is that the polynomial can be written as a sum of squares of other polynomials.
 Computational techniques for enforcing sum-of-squares (SOS) constraints, introduced two decades ago \cite{Nesterov2000, ParriloThesis, Lasserre2001}, let us search for $P$ and $\Xi$ in a chosen bounded-degree set of polynomials subject to SOS constraints that imply all of the inequalities described above.
 If such $P$ and $\Xi$ are found, then $V$ defined by \eqref{eq:Vansatz} is a valid Lyapunov functional.
 The tunable coefficients of $P$ and $\Xi$ appear linearly in the expressions that must be SOS, and the problem of choosing these coefficients subject to the SOS constraints can be reformulated \cite{Parrilo2013a, lasserre2015} as a semidefinite program---a type of conic optimization problem that can be solved numerically using specialized software.
-These numerics are subject to rounding error (unless one incorporates interval arithmetic as in \cite{Goluskin2018}), so they provide numerical approximations to stability thresholds.
+When $\Rey<\Rey_E$, a solution always exists with $P=\Xi=0$.

 The approach to fluid stability described above was proposed but not implemented in \cite{ChernyshenkoGoulart}.
 As a preliminary test, the idea was applied in \cite{huang2015} to an example contrived to have simple energy eigenmodes.
-Quartic and sextic Lyapunov functionals were successfully computed in \cite{huang2015}, but they had no chance to improve upon the generalized energy method, which already gives $\Rey_G$ exactly for that flow.
+Quartic and sextic Lyapunov functionals were successfully computed in \cite{huang2015}, but they had no chance to improve upon the energy method; a weighted energy (which can be used due to symmetries) already gives $\Rey_G$ exactly for that flow.
 The present work adds three contributions.
 First, we show that the approach of \cite{ChernyshenkoGoulart} can surpass quadratic Lyapunov functionals in practice.
 Second, we do this in a realistic context where the energy eigenproblem \eqref{eq:eigen} must be solved computationally.
-Third, we make a crucial technical change to the way $\Xi$ is defined and constrained in \cite{ChernyshenkoGoulart}, as described in the Supplement, which improves our results dramatically.
+Third, we make a crucial technical change to the way $\Xi$ is defined and constrained in \cite{ChernyshenkoGoulart}, as described in the Supplement, and this improves our results dramatically.